restsharp/RestSharp/docs/authenticators.md

 client.Authenticator = new SuperAuthenticator(); // implements IAuthenticator
 ```

-The `Authenticate` method is the very first thing called upon calling
-`RestClient.Execute` or `RestClient.Execute<T>`.
-The `Authenticate` method is passed the `RestRequest` currently being executed giving
-you access to  every part of the request data (headers, parameters, etc.)
+The `Authenticate` method is the very first thing called upon calling `RestClient.Execute` or `RestClient.Execute<T>`.
+The `Authenticate` method is passed the `RestRequest` currently being executed giving you access to  every part of the request data (headers, parameters, etc.)

+You can find an example of a custom authenticator that fetches and uses an OAuth2 bearer token [here](usage.md#authenticator).